The Power of Unit Studies: Why They Work for Middle School Homeschooling

 A balance of independence and guidance—perfect for middle schoolers learning to take charge of their education.

-With unit studies in a magazine format, your homeschool can be both structured and flexible, both educational and enjoyable.
+With units in a magazine format, your homeschool can be both structured and flexible, both educational and enjoyable.

 Final Thought